AlasdairNation/Wysp/README.md

 ## **Running the executable on the other Machines**
 1. Ensure you have the latest versions of java, and python installed.
 2. Install the latest version of TKinter: Typically achieved with running "pip install tk" inside your terminal/powershell.
+Any issues with running the game are likely because tkinter hasn't been installed correctly.
 3. Run the program

 ## **Windows Specific Troubleshooting**